liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 Roles do not have pages associated to them because they are used strictly for portal security.

-Users, user Groups, and sites can be members of a Role.
+Users, user groups, and sites can be members of a Role.

 ### Organizations